Hours & Facilities

 Dr. Moses Mason, a physician and businessman, was one of Bethel’s most prominent citizens, serving in many offices of public trust, including two terms as United States Representative to Congress from Maine (1833-1837).
 His wife, Agnes Straw Mason, was, among other things, a leader in the temperance movement in Oxford County.
 Fine portraits of the Masons by Chester Harding grace the walls of their front parlor.
 Among the Masons’ personal effects in the Society’s collection are autograph books kept by the Doctor and his wife during their stay in Washington, D.C., in the mid-1830s.
 These contain the signatures of Presidents John Quincy Adams, Andrew Jackson, and Martin Van Buren, plus those of Henry Clay, John C. Calhoun, and Daniel Webster.

 The first floor of the Mason House barn was adapted in the early 1970s to provide a place for the monthly meetings of the Bethel Historical Society.
-However, as a result of changes in program scheduling, this large room now serves both as a lecture venue and exhibit hall for both in-house and traveling displays.
+However, as a result of changes in program scheduling, this large room, the Stanley R. Howe Exhibit Hall, now serves both as a lecture venue and exhibition space for both in-house and traveling displays.

 Rent our historic property for your event!